 Chapter 17 of the Japan-Australia EPA covers government procurement.
-Australia is not a party of the GPA, but is an observer country of the Committee on Government Procurement.
+Australia is not a party of the GPA, but is an observer country of the Committee on Government Procurement (its accession was adopted at the WTO Committee on Government Procurement in October 2018).
 Because of the scale of government procurement in Australia, which accounts for an important part in the Australian economy at approximately 11% of GDP, however, it was considered beneficial to include the provisions stipulated in the EPAs/FTAs concluded with third countries by both countries.
 This chapter was therefore established in the Japan-Australia EPA.
 In order to facilitate participation in the government procurement market, this EPA stipulates national treatment, non-discrimination, procurement procedures for bidding, prohibition of offsets, ensuring transparency, challenge procedures.
 It also includes an arrangement whereby, in the event that a Party offers a non-Party better access to its government procurement market than has been provided to the other Party, the former Party shall, on request of the other Party, enter into negotiations with a view to extending that advantages to the other Party on a reciprocal basis.
-Australia applied to join the GPA in June 2015, and currently is engaged in negotiations.